kikuchiyo/device_connection_en/nonsdk/index.rst

 Connection Establishment
 ===================
-Before develop any communication protocol, you should establish the communication with your EnOS cloud using the MQTT protocol.
+Before develop any communication protocol, you should establish the communication with EnOS Cloud.

 Please refer to the following section.